ramazancetinkaya/seconds-converter/README.md

 [![GitHub stars](https://img.shields.io/github/stars/ramazancetinkaya/seconds-converter)](https://github.com/ramazancetinkaya/seconds-converter/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/ramazancetinkaya/seconds-converter)](https://github.com/ramazancetinkaya/seconds-converter/network)

-Seconds Converter is a PHP library designed to simplify the conversion of seconds into various time units such as minutes, hours, and days.
+Seconds Converter is a PHP library designed to simplify the conversion of seconds into various time units such as minutes, hours, days, and weeks.
 It provides a convenient and easy-to-use interface for developers to integrate time conversion functionality into their projects.

 ## Table of Contents